-Studies have indicated that about twenty percent of the heating loss from a building is through he windows.
+Studies have indicated that only about twenty percent of the heating loss from a building is through the windows.

 the shape of the opening and align the division of the storm window to match the divisions in the window.
 Allowing as much of the historic window to be visible as possible is also important.
 Stock storm units are discouraged and units that require infill panels are not acceptable.

 Minimize damage to wood windows and trim when installing storm windows.
 Never fasten storm windows into decorative trim.
 Maintain your storm windows according to the manufacturer’s instructions including caulking and weatherstripping.
 Make sure to allow for exterior drainage at the sill.
 Removable storm sash will facilitate the maintenance of historic windows.